kornysietsma/korny-info-blog/_posts/2025-01-18-toolbar-widgets-with-xbar-and-rust.md

 Click the "Don't click me" button and the command `/usr/bin/say ow` is run.

-The script even refreshes itself - based on the file name.  `ow.1m.sh` means every minute the script is run, and the widget is re-drawn.
+The script even refreshes itself - based on the file name.
+In `ow.1m.sh` the `1m` means "re-run this every 1 minute" - so every minute the script is run and the UI is refreshed.

-It's all text - but unicode is supported, so you can do fairly creative things to make it prettier.
+The UI is all based on text - but unicode is supported, so you can do fairly creative things to make it prettier.

 ## Hang on, you mentioned rust...

-Naturally I wanted more than can just be done in bash.
+Naturally I wanted to do more than can just be done in bash.
 I really wanted to write plugins in rust - but rust is a compiled language, so it can't really be run as a script, out of the box.

 There are some ways around this though.